moadAlami/st/README.md

 See the man page for additional details.

+## Patches

+This build uses the following patches:

+  * [alpha](https://st.suckless.org/patches/alpha/) - This patch allows users to change the opacity of the background.
+Note that you need an X composite manager (e.g. compton, xcompmgr) to make this patch effective.

 ## Credits

 Based on Aurélien APTEL <aurelien dot aptel at gmail dot com> bt source code.